Ella0110/Ella0110.github.io/README.md

 2. **Define services in a Compose file**

-    Docker Compose simplifies the control of your entire application stack, making it easy to manage services, networks, and volumes in a single, comprehensible YAML configuration file.
+    - Docker Compose simplifies the control of your entire application stack, making it easy to manage services, networks, and volumes in a single, comprehensible YAML configuration file.

-    Create a file called `compose.yaml` in your project directory and paste the following:
+    - Create a file called `compose.yaml` in your project directory and paste the following:
+      - Change **image** as your image name;
+      - Change **ports**
+      - Change **Environment Variable and healthcheck password** as your database password

     ```yaml
     services: